 Intensified recently, RIOC’s contempt for resident input is glaring here.

 To begin with, there’s the question of directing more bikes onto the Promenades when recent history shows that RIOC’s negligence let them evolve as a menace, not a benefit.
-In the seven years that this topic’s been on the table, RIOC hasn’t painted a single bike lane, making riding safe for everyone.
+In the seven years that this topic’s been on the table, RIOC hasn’t painted a single bike lane.

 That neglect intensified with the addition of eBikes racing through people hoping to enjoy a waterside stroll.
 Many older residents stay away now out of fear, and children no longer play safely on the paved surfaces.